A Generalized Framework for Simultaneous Long-Short Feedback Trading: Testing GSLS with Optimized Control Parameters

 Although the two objective functions can be optimized using standard optimization algorithms, since there are only three parameters $(K, \ \alpha, \ \beta)$, we performed a discrete grid search over the parameter space.
 In particular, we used 10 equally spaced values for each parameter with $K \in [0, 5]$, $\alpha \in [0, 5]$, and $\beta \in [0, 5]$ yielding 1000 parameter combinations.
 For each of the 3 simulation scenarios, we found the optimal control parameters according to both bias and MSE minimization, and then applied the resulting strategy over 252 trading days for each of 1000 simulated GBM trajectories.

 Figure \ref{fig:biasmse} shows the results based on optimizing both bias and MSE in terms of a density plot of the realized gains over each of the 1000 simulation replicates.
-We can see from Figure \ref{BiasDensity} that optimizing the bias does not appear to perform well as the volatility increases, with most of the mass being on negative gain for the larger volatility value, $\sigma = 0.2$.
-However, this is perhaps to be expected since this approach does not take account of the volatility.
-In contrast, minimizing MSE (see Figure \ref{MSEDensity}) yields more consistent results in terms of the target gain even as the volatility parameter increases (albeit the variability of the gain naturally increases with the volatility).
-This suggests that parameter selection using MSE as an objective criterion may be preferable than using bias.
+We can see from Figure \ref{fig:biasmse}(a) that optimizing the bias does not appear to perform well as the volatility increases, with much of the probability mass being on negative gains when $\sigma = 0.1$ and $\sigma = 0.2$; interestingly, however, the highly-right-skewed distributions also possess reasonable mass at large positive gain values.
+By contrast, minimizing MSE (see Figure \ref{fig:biasmse} (b)) results in more consistent results as evidenced by the much tighter distribution of gains, and, although the distribution shifts towards negative gains for higher volatility (just like the bias optimization case), there is much less mass on negative gains.
+The tighter gains distributions do reduce the possibility of some potentially higher gains, but this is the classical mean-variance trade-off.
+These results suggest that parameter selection using MSE as an objective may be preferable for a trader who is also concerned about variability in gains in addition to the expected gains.
+Of course, a trader could weight the variance contribution in the MSE optimization to reflect their specific level of risk aversion, or, indeed, optimize bias subject to a fixed maximum variance in an ``efficient frontier'' manner \cite{markowitz1952portfolio}; we do not consider that here.